-Remember when choosing a fizzy lift for your drink just meant grabbing whatever club soda was around?
-We’ve all been there, mixing drinks for friends, wishing the glass had a little extra sparkle.
+Remember when choosing a fizzy lift for your drink just meant grabbing whatever club soda was around (a carbonated water with added minerals like sodium bicarbonate)?

 What if we said that some stuff in your pantry could totally up your beverage game?
 Our latest adventure had us, a bunch of thirsty folks, on the hunt for the best club soda alternatives.